18 Publishing and Export

 Send Graphs to PowerPoint

 Master Items, explained above).
-Graphs inserted as an embedded objects can be edited, as needed, in your Origin software.
+Graphs inserted as embedded objects can be further edited in your Origin software.
 Double-click on the graph in PowerPoint to open the graph in an OLE instance of Origin.

 You can send a group of Origin graphs to MS PowerPoint as pictures or as embedded objects (see limitations of embedded objects and

-- Click on the Send Graphs to PowerPoint App icon to run the App.
+- Click the Send Graphs to PowerPoint button on the Standard toolbar.